 available in BigPicture and BigGantt

-So here you have it – the classic spots to look for the work breakdown structure in BigPicture version 7.x.
+So here you have it – the spots to look for the work breakdown structure in BigPicture and BigGantt.

-Back to the ‘classic’ WBS – the one available within Gantt chart, Scope, and Board modules.
-Its configuration boils down to the following question: is it more useful to base the visual wbs on Jira fields and issue links, and let the automatics create the hierarchy in the blink of an eye?
-Or is it better to create the wbs tree manually, so that the visual WBS in BigPicture is independent and not affected by Jira fields or issue links?
+Before you start configuring the visual work breakdown structure in BigPicture you need to answer this single question: is it more useful for me to base the WBS on Jira fields and issue links, and let the automatics create the hierarchy in the blink of an eye?
+Or, perhaps, do I feel more like creating the WBS tree manually so that the visual WBS in BigPicture is independent and not affected by Jira fields or issue links?